 Accompanying the award is a generous $5000 prize.
 The funds are to be allocated as follows: a) $2500 is to be used exclusively to advance the Italian language and culture curriculum and programming for classroom and field trip use; and b) $2500 is to be dedicated to the professional development of the winning teacher (for direct payment of academic fees to an institution of professional development in Italian language and culture at home or abroad).
 Eligible for the award are full-time language teachers certified as teachers of Italian, who are teaching a minimum of two classes of Italian at the K-12 level.
 Candidates are evaluated on the following criteria: lesson planning and preparation, instructional innovations, and involvement in professional associations and relevant community activities outside the classroom.

 A panel of experts has been established to oversee the process and select the award recipient.
 Since its inception, the Dirigente Scolastico of the Consulate General of Italy in New York has served on the panel of judges.
 Succeeding Dr. Anthony Julian Tamburri, Distinguished Professor of European Languages and Literatures and Dean of the John D. Calandra Italian American Institute at Queens College (New York, New York) and Dr. Clorinda Donato, George L. Graziadio Chair of Italian Studies, California State University, Long Beach (Long Beach, California) as Chair of the panel of judges is Prof. Andrea Baldi, Chair of the Department of Italian at Rutgers University (New Brunswick, NJ).
 Introducing the panel of judges:

 - Dr. Andrea Baldi, Professor of Italian, Rutgers University (New Brunswick, New Jersey)

 - Dr. Annavaleria Guazzieri, Dirigente Scolastica, Consulate General of Italy in New York (New York, New York)

-The Coccia-Inserra Award for Excellence and Innovation in the Teaching of Italian (K-12) is presented at the annual professional development program, “Teaching Italian Symposium/Workshops for Instructional Materials,” a collaboration between the Coccia Institute and the Italian program, Department of Modern Languages and Literatures, held each fall at Montclair State University, Montclair, New Jersey.
+The Coccia-Inserra Award for Excellence and Innovation in the Teaching of Italian (K-12) is presented at the annual professional development program, “Teaching Italian Symposium/Workshops for Instructional Materials,” a collaboration between the Coccia Institute and the Italian program, Department of World Languages & Cultures, held each fall at Montclair State University, Montclair, New Jersey.